 Starling Bank is a fully-fledged, UK-based bank without physical bank branches.
 Instead, you manage your account almost entirely through a mobile app.

 Starling offers current accounts for private individuals (personal accounts) and current accounts for sole traders and limited companies (business accounts).
-We focus on the business accounts in this review.
+We focus on the business accounts which we’ve tested for this review.

 Two types of business current accounts in GBP currency are available: